-indicate the source of Spectral Lines.
+indicate the source of spectral lines.

-- A hot solid, liquid, or dense gas produces a Continuous Spectrum.
+- A hot solid, liquid, or dense gas produces a continuous spectrum.

-- A continuous spectrum passing through a cold thin gas produces Absorption Lines.
+- A continuous spectrum passing through a cold thin gas produces absorption lines.

-The developer, physicist Gustav Kirchhoff, also devised other groups of laws,
+The developer, physicist Gustav Kirchhoff, also devised other groups of laws

-now with his name, e.g., "Kirchhoff's Laws" of circuits.
+now with his name, e.g., "Kirchhoff's laws" of circuits.

 Referenced by pages: